asmagill/hs._asm.axuielement/OldREADME.md

 $ [HS_APPLICATION=/Applications] [PREFIX=~/.hammerspoon] make install
 ~~~

-If you choose to clone the repository, the directory name the code will be in will be named `hs._asm.axuielement`.
+If you choose to clone the repository, the directory name the code will be in will be named `hs.axuielement`.
 As noted in issue #14, this will cause the module install path to be incorrect when `make install` is run.
 If you want to clone the entire repository, currently the easiest fix is to rename the directory and build it like this:

 ~~~sh
 $ git clone https://github.com/asmagill/hs._asm.axuielement.git